build-on-aws/content/posts/getting-started-with-opensearch-models/04-troubleshooting-ml-commons-framework/index.md

 ---
 title: "Troubleshooting the ML Commons Framework"
-description: "Learn the tips and tricks about how to troubleshoot the ML Commons Framework, the engine behind the models feature."
+description: "You have completed the implementation of OpenSearch models, but it seems that something is not functioning correctly.
+In order to resolve this issue, it is important to learn how to troubleshoot the engine that powers the models' feature."
 tags:
   - opensearch
   - ai-ml